-Guidelines for Standard and Collaborative Grants
+Guidelines for Standard and Collaborative Research Grant Proposals

-Standard research and collaborative grant proposals should be prepared following the guidelines of the NSF Grant Proposal Guide.
+Standard and collaborative research grant proposals should be prepared following the guidelines in the NSF Proposal & Award Policies & Procedures Guide (PAPPG).
+Support for Principal Investigators and co-Principal Investigators will generally not exceed two months per year of the project.
 Generally speaking, regular and collaborative awards will not exceed \$300,000 in direct costs over two to three years' duration.
+Indirect costs are in addition to this direct cost limitation and are subject to the awardee's current Federally negotiated indirect cost rate.
 Proposals requesting a longer duration or larger amount of support may be considered if extraordinarily well justified and merited.
-Indirect costs assessed by institutions will be added to these levels of support.